On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: Introduction

 Moreover, recently, Orlik gave an alternative proof of Theorem \ref{first}, \cite{Orlik},\footnote{However, in \textit{loc. cit.} the cohomology groups $H^i_{\pet}(\Hh_C^d, \Qq_p(i))$ are only determined as $G\times \mathscr{G}_K$-modules, and not as topological $G\times \mathscr{G}_K$-vector spaces over $\Qq_p$.} which is based on his strategy for describing global sections of certain $G$-equivariant vector bundles on $\Hh_K^d$, \cite{Orlikequi}. \end{rem}

 \begin{rem} The relation between Theorem \ref{first} and a hypothetical $p$-adic local Langlands correspondence is still not so transparent, and it will not be explored in this paper. \end{rem}

-Before summarizing the strategy we use to prove Theorem \ref{first}, we first recall its $\ell$-adic version due to Schneider-Stuhler, for a prime number $\ell\neq p$, and explain why the proof of the latter fails in the $p$-adic setting.
+Before summarizing the strategy we use to prove Theorem \ref{first}, we first recall its $\ell$-adic version due to Schneider--Stuhler, for a prime number $\ell\neq p$, and explain why the proof of the latter fails in the $p$-adic setting.